 - Use

-updatedAt >= checkpoint.lastUpdatedAt(inclusive) to handle records that were mid-write during the last save - Keep a history of the last 5 checkpoints so you can roll back if data corruption is detected
+updatedAt >= checkpoint.lastUpdatedAt(inclusive) so records mid-write during the last save aren't lost - Keep the last 5 checkpoints around so you can roll back if data corruption is detected

-Reference Architecture
+Reference architecture

-- Code node: Extract
+- Code node: extract

-- Split In Batches: Process items in chunks
+- Split In Batches: process items in chunks

-- Request minimal fields using
+- Request minimal fields with

 Troubleshooting